christianalfoni/grunt-tdd/README.md

 - Runs both browser and node tests and displays the result in your browser
 - Hit **SPACEBAR** to toggle collapsing of tests, only showing the ones that give error
 - All your test files are found on the dropdown top right
+- Run f.ex. **grunt tdd:browser --runAll** to run all tests in terminal

 ## Deps
 - **npm install grunt-contrib-watch**